Abdurahmanit/GroupProject/README.md

 # Overview

 This project is a microservices-based system for a bicycle shop, designed to manage an online store's operations.
-It includes services for handling user accounts, product listings, reviews, orders, news, and admin tasks.
+It includes services for handling user accounts, product listings, reviews, orders and news.
 The backend is built with Go, following clean architecture principles, and uses MongoDB for data storage, Redis for caching, and NATS for message queues.
 Inter-service communication is handled via gRPC, while the API Gateway exposes REST endpoints over HTTP for external clients like the React frontend.
 Grafana is integrated for monitoring.

 ## Architecture

-The system consists of an API Gateway and six microservices:
+The system consists of an API Gateway and five microservices:

 - **User Service**: Manages user registration, login, logout, profile management, JWT authentication, and access control (user/admin roles).
 - **Review Service**: Handles adding reviews for sellers and products, rating systems, and moderation features (report, hide, delete).
-- **Listing Service**: Manages creation, updating, and deletion of bicycle listings, including search, filtering, photo uploads, and favorites/bookmarks.
+- **Listing Service**: Manages creation, updating, and deletion of bicycle listings, including search, filtering, photo uploads, and favorites/bookmarks, admin controls.
 - **Order Service**: Manages shopping cart operations, order placement, payment integration, order statuses, history, and PDF receipt generation.
-- **News Service**: Handles publishing news articles, comments, and likes.
+- **News Service**: Handles publishing news articles, comments, likes and admin controls.
-- **Admin Service**: Provides administrative functions like managing users, listings, reviews, news, and access rights.

 The API Gateway acts as the entry point for external clients, accepting REST requests over HTTP from the frontend and translating them into gRPC calls to the appropriate microservices.
 The microservices communicate with each other exclusively via gRPC, ensuring efficient and type-safe interactions.
 Each microservice follows clean architecture with layers for entities (domain models), usecases (business logic), adapters (gRPC handlers), and repositories (data access).